shaunrd0/klips/python/neural-network/README.md

 Neural network implementation using Python CLI to dynamically generate a resizable network and then run a given number of learning cycles on the provided data set.
 As an example, the IRIS dataset is used to classify flower types using petal measurements.
-Input layer perceptron count can be adjusted with `INPUTS` positional parameter Hidden layer perceptron count can be adjusted with `PERCEPTRONS` positional parameter Output layer perceptron count can be adjusted with `OUTPUTS` positional parameter Hidden layers can be added or removed using`--hidden-layers` option setting Node bias can be initialized randomly or with provided data.
+Input layer perceptron count can be adjusted with `INPUTS` positional parameter.
+Hidden layer perceptron count can be adjusted with `PERCEPTRONS` positional parameter.
+Output layer perceptron count can be adjusted with `OUTPUTS` positional parameter.
+Hidden layers can be added or removed using`--hidden-layers` option setting.
+Node bias can be initialized randomly or with provided data.
 Perceptron edge weight bias can be initialized randomly or with provided data.
 Threshold for perceptron fire can be initialized randomly or with provided data.